polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 > **Change the subject**</br>
 > When users submit a transaction, they will need to sign the message.

+### Setup vs. Set Up (Same for Lookup)

+"Setup" and "lookup" can be used as adjectives or nouns.

+> Adjective: The lookup mechanism to get account ID.
+>
+> Noun: Create an intermediate setup.

+"Set up" and "look up" are verbs.

+> Use this function to look up the next available index.

 ### e.g. and i.e.

 E.g. means "for example" and is used to give a (usually non-exhaustive) example.